Fall of a Particle to the Center of a Singular Potential: Classical vs. Quantum Exact Solutions: Self-Similar version of Schr o dinger's equation

 Here $z \equiv -\chi t$.
-Our goal is to reduce the SE to an equation depending solely on $\xi$ and independent of $t$.
-The necessary condition for that is that $\Phi(z)/z$ and $\Phi '(z)$ in the l.h.s of the SE have the same dependence on $t$, so that it makes a common for them factor, which may be canceled with the same factor in the r.h.s. of the SE.
+Our goal is to reduce Schr\"{o}dinger's equation to an equation depending solely on $\xi$ and independent of $t$ explicitly.
+The necessary condition for that is that $\Phi(z)/z$ and $\Phi '(z)$ on the l.h.s of Schr\"{o}dinger's equation have the same dependence on $t$ so that it makes a common for them factor, which may be canceled with the same factor on the r.h.s.
 It means that

 where $\mu$ is an arbitrary constant.
-Integrating this equation we readily obtain
+Integrating this equation, we readily obtain